morozov-group/stack/README.md

 # Magento 2 Stack for Kubernetes/Openshift

-This replository contains refrences to everything need to deploy Magento 2 Stack with best possible performance.
-Set of docker images and configurations to deploy Magento 2 demo project in Openshift.
+This repository contains references to everything need to deploy Magento 2 Stack with best possible performance.
+Set of docker images and configurations to deploy Magento 2 demo project in Openshift/GKE.

 ## For Openshift